opencivics/Knowledge-Garden/OpenCivics Network/Membership/About Membership.md

 - [[Membership Roles#^e62138|Become a Contributor]] : contribute to a consortium initiative
 - [[Membership Roles#Consortium Membership|Become a Citizen]] : contribute to network governance
-- [[Membership Roles#Consortium Membership|Become a Representative]] : speak on behalf of consortium members
+- [[Membership Roles#Consortium Membership|Become a Delegate]] : speak on behalf of consortium members
 - [[Membership Roles#Consortium Membership|Become a Steward]] : responsible for maintaining network functions
 - [[Membership Roles#Consortium Membership|Become an Advisor]] : support network stewardship and governance